Call Right Away If You Need A Protective Order

 Orders of protection for family abuse come in several forms:

-- Emergency protective orders (EPO) are obtained from any law enforcement officer or magistrate and take effect immediately, and are based solely on your testimony to a judge.
-It lasts 72 hours or until the next scheduled court date.
+- Emergency protective orders (EPO) are obtained from a law enforcement office or magistrate in the city or county where the alleged abuse occurred.
+They last 72 hours or until the next scheduled court date.

-- Preliminary protective orders (PPO) are available from your nearest juvenile and domestic relations court.
+- Preliminary protective orders (PPO) are obtained from the Juvenile and Domestic Relations District Court where the alleged abuse occurred.
 They last for 15 days.

 - Protective orders (PO) last up to two years and require a hearing at which both sides can present evidence.